 The Lambert Arms is an old, recently refurbished coaching inn just fifteen minutes from Oxford, based near to the charming market town of Watlington.
 Sitting at the foot of the Chiltern Hills and very near to the Ridgeway Walk, there is plenty of walking to be done nearby.
 This area of outstanding natural beauty will be enough to keep both you and Fido occupied!
 With open fires, real ales, comfortable sofas and award-winning food you can relax immediately, making the most of your stay.
 The Courtyard rooms are dog-friendly, and your pooch stays for an additional £15 per night.

-This cute (and very pink on the outside!) rural bed and breakfast has views over farmlands and the North Downs, and is only a hop, skip and a jump from the gorgeous seaside town of Whitstable.
+This cute (and very pink on the outside!) rural bed and breakfast has views over farmlands and the North Downs.
+It is only a hop, skip and a jump from the gorgeous seaside town of Whitstable.
 With floor to ceiling windows in the guest dining room/sitting room, and an open fire, the Hillview is perfect for all seasons.

-The Hillview is totally dog-friendly; they don’t charge for your pup but nevertheless offer them their own welcome pack, containing a double bowl, gravy bones and a chew, a bottle of water, a towel (there’s a tempting pond onsite!) and a tennis ball.
+The Hillview is totally dog friendly; they don’t charge for your pup but nevertheless offer them their own welcome pack.
+You will find a double bowl, gravy bones and a chew, a bottle of water, a towel (there’s a tempting pond onsite!) and a tennis ball.
 So, treats and attention aplenty await your lucky hound!
 Hillview’s cabins and Garden Room make a great choice for any dog owner, as you have direct access to the garden for any middle-of-the-night comfort breaks.

 The Hope Anchor Hotel, Rye

 The Hope Anchor is one of the oldest family-run hotels in Rye, with thirty years of hotel business under their belt.
-The Hope Anchor prides itself on its excellent customer service, and its warm welcome.
+It prides itself on its excellent customer service, and its warm welcome.

 A fortified medieval hilltop town, Rye looks out over the sea, making it the perfect getaway for combining both town and country.
-Enjoy seaside walks, days out to local towns such as Canterbury or Camber Sands, and cultural trips such as a visit to Bodiam Castle or the beautiful gardens of Great Dixter to get the most from your stay in lovely Rye.
+Enjoy seaside walks, days out to local towns such as Canterbury or Camber Sands.
+Or you might enjoy a cultural trip such as a visit to Bodiam Castle to get the most from your stay in lovely Rye.